BJNSTNKVC/js-str-helper/README.md

 #### singular

-The singular method converts a string to its singular form.
-This function supports any of the languages support by Laravel's pluralizer:
+The `singular` method converts a string to its singular form.

 ```js
 Str.of('cars').singular();